 If your pension scheme is closing

-This can happen if your employer decides they don’t want to use a scheme anymore or they can no longer pay their contributions.
+This can happen if your employer decides they do not want to use a scheme anymore or they can no longer pay their contributions.
 What happens to the money you paid in depends on the pension scheme you’ve joined.

-If you’ve been automatically enrolled, your employer can’t close a pension scheme without automatically enrolling you into another one.
+If you’ve been automatically enrolled, your employer cannot close a pension scheme without automatically enrolling you into another one.